greenelab/deep-review/manuscript.md

 Manuscripts in this area tend to compare algorithms applied to the same data but lack a comparison against overall best-practices for one or more tasks addressed by these methods.
 Techniques have been developed for free text medical notes [@XQtuRkTU], ICD and National Drug Codes [@4QDXEv4C; @zVoUcFPZ], and claims data [@TwvauiTv].
 Methods for neural embeddings learned from electronic health records have at least some ability to predict disease-disease associations and implicate genes with a statistical association with a disease [@1G2xP5yOM], but the evaluations performed did not differentiate between simple predictions (i.e. the same disease in different sites of the body) and non-intuitive ones.
-Jagannatha and Yu  [@102FYgQFg] further employed a bidirectional LSTM structure to extract adverse drug events from electronic health records, and Lin et al. [@8YmxYueq] investigated using CNN to extract temporal relations.
+Jagannatha and Yu  [@rqGoVCuH] further employed a bidirectional LSTM structure to extract adverse drug events from electronic health records, and Lin et al. [@8YmxYueq] investigated using CNN to extract temporal relations.
 While promising, a lack of rigorous evaluations of the real-world utility of these kinds of features makes current contributions in this area difficult to evaluate.
 Comparisons need to be performed to examine the true utility against leading approaches (i.e. algorithms and data) as opposed to simply evaluating multiple algorithms on the same potentially limited dataset.